dioptre/emrc/README.md

 * Filecoin (storage should be paid for, not sure of the implementation or the legitimacy of the whitepapers - but the idea behind it is good - again needs to be separated into trusted/firewalled clusters)
 * Alt Payment system - could be something like Filecoin, could be a sidechain on the lightning network with takebacks for unfulfilled promises - sidechains could be implemented with shared addresses (shared public keys across coins)
 * User data could be indexed via addresses  - and a single user could have multiple addresses based on data types to be stored.
+* OpenEMR for health records (need something more interesting to include research data)

 ## Contributors